RxSugar/Searchy/Carthage/Checkouts/RxSugar/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 5
 ```

-One thing to note here is that you usually don't want to manually call `dispose` and this is only educational example.
-Calling dispose manually is usually bad code smell, and there are better ways to dispose subscriptions.
-You can either use `DisposeBag`, `takeUntil` operator or some other mechanism.
+Note that you usually do not want to manually call `dispose`; this is only educational example.
+Calling dispose manually is usually a bad code smell.
+There are better ways to dispose subscriptions.
+We can use `DisposeBag`, the `takeUntil` operator, or some other mechanism.

-So can this code print something after `dispose` call executed?
-The answer is, it depends.
+So can this code print something after the `dispose` call executed?
+The answer is: it depends.

-* If the `scheduler` is **serial scheduler** (`MainScheduler` is serial scheduler) and `dispose` is called on **on the same serial scheduler**, then the answer is **no**.
+* If the `scheduler` is a **serial scheduler** (ex. `MainScheduler`) and `dispose` is called on **on the same serial scheduler**, the answer is **no**.

-* otherwise **yes**.
+* Otherwise it is **yes**.

 You can find out more about schedulers [here](Schedulers.md).

 You simply have two processes happening in parallel.

 * one is producing elements
-* other is disposing subscription
+* the other is disposing the subscription

-When you think about it, the question `can something be printed after` doesn't even make sense in case those processes are on different schedulers.
+The question "Can something be printed after?" does not even make sense in the case that those processes are on different schedulers.

 A few more examples just to be sure (`observeOn` is explained [here](Schedulers.md)).

-In case you have something like:
+In case we have something like:

 ```swift
 let subscription = Observable<Int>.interval(0.3, scheduler: scheduler)